RetoHB/K.I.T.T./README.md

 Enter the keys when asked, for the region name enter the closest to you from this list: https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints
 `Default output format` can be left emtpy.

+When completed enter `sudo raspi-config` and navigate to `3 Interface Options` -> `Ì4 I2C` and select `Yes`.
+Hit enter and leave raspi-config.
+`sudo reboot`
+Your Raspberry Pi reboots again.

 ## Install the K.I.T.T. program
 Enter `git clone https://github.com/RetoHB/K.I.T.T..git` (make sure to type the double point before git)
 Enter the directory which has been created by typing `cd K.I.T.T.`